taddison/tjaddison.com/_posts/2017-08-29-Building-an-OMS-metric-alert-to-Slack-bridge-with-Azure-functions.md

 ### Disk

 Alerts when a logical volume drops below a percentage threshold of free space.
-Note we group by a custom value (Computer + | + InstanceName).
+Note we group by a custom value (Computer + pipe + InstanceName).

 ```
 Infra - Disk [WARN] :: Server1 - C: :: 5%/5%/5% (min/avg/max Free Space %)